enyaxing/arl-gamified-training/CID Gamified Training/CID Gamified Training/Games/README.md

 - `tutorialFirstRound: Bool` - Whether the tutorial basics have already been completed
 - `startTimestamp:Timestamp` - Records the start of the session

+### Functions
+ - `enemyActionButton()` - Action performed when enemy button clicked.
+ - `setCorrectDescriptor()` - Sets the correct descriptor based on the current activeAboutType.
+ - `changeAboutView(curAboutType: AboutType)` - Takes in an AboutType and sets it as the current activeAboutType.
+Also sets the descriptor and makes the about view show
+ - `headline()` - Questions remaining and time remaining.

 ## Instructions.swift

 After a user selects a training session, the first page they will see is an instructions page with some helpful tips before they begin.